chbh-opensource/mri-on-bear-edu/docs/index.md

 @lesson{Sohail_MRI_on_BEAR_2025,
-  author = {Sohail, Aamir and Quinn, Andrew J. and Carpenter, James J. and Hansen, Peter C. and Chechlacz, Magdalena}, doi = {10.5281/zenodo.15804715}, title = {{MRI on BEAR - Magnetic Resonance Imaging in Cognitive Neuroscience at the University of Birmingham}}, url = {https://github.com/chbh-opensource/mri-on-bear-edu}, version = {1.0.0}, year = {2025}
+  author = {Sohail, Aamir and Quinn, Andrew J. and Carpenter, James J. and Hansen, Peter C. and Chechlacz, Magdalena}, doi = {10.5281/zenodo.15804715}, title = {{MRI on BEAR (Birmingham Environment for Academic Research): Magnetic Resonance Imaging in Cognitive Neuroscience at the Centre for Human Brain Health}}, url = {https://github.com/chbh-opensource/mri-on-bear-edu}, version = {1.0.0}, year = {2025}